TheNumberOne/DiscordRoleKicker/README.md

  - `.listmember(s)` - list the members that are currently being tracked

 Additional requirements:
- - **not implemented** The bot will not ban users who can ban or with a role higher than it.
+ - The bot will not ban users who can ban or with a role higher than it.